MenloOne/menlo-one-docs/README.md

 Or, if you think you can help accomplish what’s in the Moving Forward section above, we’d love to help you create a branch and a proper path forward toward that functionality.

-* Future Goals
+# Future Goals

-1. Using artifacts ABI files to programmatically cache contract state for any contract
+* Using artifacts ABI files to programmatically cache contract state for any contract.

-2. Understanding content-node.json markup files for programmatic caching of IPFS JSON content and uncommitted additions
+* Understanding content-node.json markup files for programmatic caching of IPFS JSON content and uncommitted additions.

-3. Handling markup + ABI in .zip files
+* Handling markup + ABI in .zip files

-4. Adding GraphQL over MongoDB for caching and querying instead of in-memory
+* Adding GraphQL over MongoDB for caching and querying instead of in-memory

-5. Client side validation of data.
+* Client side validation of data.

-6. Integration of Civic for more robust authentication
+* Integration of Civic for more robust authentication

-7. A React Native front end and more mobile responsive layout
+* A React Native front end and more mobile responsive layout

-8. Smoother integration with MetaMask
+* Smoother integration with MetaMask

-9. Eventually a Menlo specific wallet.
+* Eventually a Menlo specific wallet.